Audio and Radio Industry Awards: ARIAs 2016

+Gold: The Boy Who Gave His Heart Away (TBI Media for BBC Radio 4); Silver: Where are you going New York?
+(Loftus Media for BBC World Service); Bronze: The Archers: Helen Stabs Rob (BBC Radio Drama Birmingham for BBC Radio 4);

 ARIAs 2017

 Nominations were revealed on 18 September 2017 by Virgin Radio presenters Kate Lawler and Matt Richardson.
 The number of categories was increased to 23, each with a shortlist of six nominees.